 Cameron and Wren actually have six rules about their open marriage, which Cameron lists during a major blowup that happens later.
 And Wren has broken almost all of the rules, including the rules to only have sex with strangers; no intimate dates in public; and keep any sexual encounter with an outside partner a one-time thing with that person.
 The only rule that Wren didn’t break is to be honest with an outside partner about her marital status.

-Just like a Lifetime movie, “Open” is ultimately a cautionary and predictable tale about the perils of married or committed couples who agree to have sex or date other people while staying in their relationship.
+Just like a Lifetime movie, “Open” is ultimately a cautionary and predictable tale about the perils of married or committed couples who agree to have sex with or date other people while staying in their relationship.
 Time and time again, these stories usually have someone in the relationship breaking the rules, intentionally or unintentionally, and a decision has to be made about what will happen to the relationship.

 “Open” breaks no new ground, and the acting is satisfactory for this type of very formulaic movie, although “A Different World” former co-star Guy injects some sassy humor into her role as Wren’s jaded but protective mother.
 Atkins and Robinson have an easy chemistry together, but maybe that’s because they played boyfriend and girlfriend in the 2000s sitcom “Half & Half.”

-And although viewers can easily see that Mars isn’t the type of guy who would be a realistic long-term partner for Wren (considering that he lives far from Los Angeles, and he and travels frequently around the world), Cedeno brings a lot of convincing sexual heat to the role.
+And although viewers can easily see that Mars isn’t the type of guy who would be a realistic long-term partner for Wren (considering that he lives far from Los Angeles, and he travels frequently around the world), Cedeno brings a lot of convincing sexual heat to the role.
 He makes it entirely believable that Wren would want to escape some of the monotony in her marriage into the arms of her first love, especially if he’s sexy and physically attractive.

 In terms of production values, the movie has a very low-budget quality to it.
 The sound mixing is almost amateurish, like a student film, because the echoes in the room can often be heard in a scene.
 Another odd distraction is that several scenes have over-filtering of the light on Atkins, who is one of the producers of the film.